9 arrested after vicious assault on women in north China | Entertainment

 Photographs of her lying on a stretcher, with a swollen and bloodied face, as well as footage of the attack, went viral online.

-All nine suspects were arrested Saturday, according to a statement by authorities issued on the microblogging platform Weibo.
+All nine suspects were arrested on Saturday, according to a statement by authorities issued on the micro-blogging platform Weibo.

 Two women had also sustained non-life-threatening injuries and were receiving treatment in a hospital.
 Their condition was reported to be stable.
 Two others were slightly injured.